 I used to write about the past; these days I write about the present.
 I’m interested in what happens when our internal worlds collide with the external world.
 My first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012; French translation, 2013) was a historical investigation into our experiences of bureaucratic errors (“provocative, original, and a very good read” – The New York Review of Books).
 I’m currently working on a book about the relationships, situations, and social forces that drive us crazy: passive aggression, mind games, gaslighting, double binds, Catch-22s, etc.

 In 2022-23 I will be a Visiting Fellow at the DeWitt Wallace Institute of Psychiatry at Weill Cornell Medical College.
 Over the years I’ve also been affiliated with a number of other institutions, including the New York Institute for the Humanities and the School of Social Science at the Institute for Advanced Study.
-My graduate students have gone on to teach at Harvard, the New School, and Indiana; four have gone on to train as psychoanalysts.
+Three of my doctoral students have gone on to teach (Harvard, the New School, and Indiana); two have gone on to train as psychoanalysts.